A service is a time when sangha members and friends gather to listen to the dharma (Buddhist teachings).

 All services at SFVHBT feature a dharma talk by the minister.
 There are also rituals to prepare us to listen to and receive the dharma.
 Many of the rituals are performed together by the minister and sangha, typically guided by the minister.
 Those who attend are welcome to participate in offering incense, reciting nembutsu (Namo Amida Butsu), chanting, readings, and singing.

 Please consult the temple calendar, check our website, or call the office for scheduled services.
 Except for private family memorial observances, everyone is welcome to attend temple services.
 Visitors may participate in the service, or simply listen and observe.
-For dates and times of services please check our Calendar page and our Upcoming Events page.
+For dates and times of services please check our Calendar page.

 The word “etiquette” doesn’t really cover the feeling behind customary actions in the temple building.
 These actions are based on the reverence and respect we should feel about the Buddha, Dharma, and Sangha.
 All of these exist to guide us toward a life of inner peace and harmony.